XervinBF/xbf-core/README.md

-# Xervin5
+# XBF Core
-Xervin Bot Framework v5
+Xervin Bot Framework

 ## Build
 ![Development Build](https://github.com/XervinBF/Xervin5/workflows/Development%20Build/badge.svg)
 ![Release Build](https://github.com/XervinBF/Xervin5/workflows/Release%20Build/badge.svg)

 ## What is this?
-Xerbin Bot Framework v5 / Xervin5 / **XBF5** or whatever you would like to call it.
+Xerbin Bot Framework / XervinBF / **XBF** or whatever you would like to call it.
 Is one of the most powerful bot frameworks with native support for databases and multiple ways to host your bot.
 Want to host a discord bot, use the discord bot plugin, maybe a slack bot, use the slack bot plugin.
 Or maybe even both bots in the same application.
 That is no problem.

 ## But how?
-**XBF5** uses plugins built by the community.
+**XBF** uses plugins built by the community.
 Some plugins are provided by the authors.

 ## What plugins can i make?
 You can make your own: